 The Utah APPLETREE team, in cooperation with the Agency for Toxic Substances and Disease Registry (ATSDR), is responsible for addressing environmental health issues concerning hazardous waste sites in Utah.
-These responsibilities include public health assessments, health consultations, exposure investigations, and health education.
+These duties include public health assessments, health consultations, exposure investigations, and health education.

 We Do Not Provide